1 “This is not what I signed up for”

 Opposition from the rest of the organisation towards privacy work typically stems from 3 grounds.
 Lack of support from executive management to privacy work, unclear roles and responsibilities and inadequate tools.

-If the executive management has not been clear in their communication of the importance of strong privacy practices towards the entire organisation, it can be difficult for the average employee that is not involved directly in data protection work on a daily basis to understand the importance of the sometimes tedious tasks that need to be carried out.
+If the executive management has not been clear in their communication of the importance of strong privacy management and practices towards the entire organisation, it can be difficult for the average employee that is not involved directly in data protection work on a daily basis to understand the importance of the sometimes tedious tasks that need to be carried out.
 It is critical that the senior management sends a clear tone from the top and devotes time and effort to stress the importance of a sound privacy culture.

 Another reason for opposition can be the lack of well-defined roles and clear assignment of responsibilities.
 In many organisations, there is still room for improvement when it comes to designing the organisation that is required to maintain documentation of data processing activities and to carry out the required assessments and tasks.